ASU-EGR304-2025-F-207/Website-update-attempt/docs/Appendix/App-Team-Org.md

 ### Main Method for Group Communication

-Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is Text
+Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is Text.

 ## Communication Procedures

-1. Each class we will meet in person to discuss changes and activities for that day and/or week.
+1. Each class, we will meet in person to discuss changes and activities for that day and/or week.
 The default method of remote communication is text for any needs, help, comments, etc.

 2. If direct communication with the professor is required, the entire group will be present.
 If only one person needs to speak to the professor, Gael Chavez will be the group's spokesperson and responsible for informing them of the discussion.